akshatsynkcode/walletextension/README.md

 - **Tabs**: To manage and monitor multiple browser tabs during wallet interactions.
 - **Web Navigation**: To navigate to dApps and handle interactions with blockchain-enabled websites.

-## How to Install
+## How to Install in Chrome

 1. Download the latest version of the **Dubai Customs Wallet Extension**.
-2. Go to `chrome://extensions/` in your Chrome browser.
+2. Open `chrome://extensions/` in your Chrome browser.
 3. Enable **Developer Mode**.
 4. Click on **Load Unpacked** and select the `dist` folder of the extension.
 5. The extension will be installed and available in your browser.

 ## How to Use

-1. **Create a Wallet**: Use the "Create Wallet" option to generate a new mnemonic phrase and Polkadot address.
-2. **Import a Wallet**: If you already have a wallet, use the "Import Wallet" feature to restore it.
+1. **Login to the wallet**: Use the "Login" option to dive inside the World of dubai customs.
-3. **Connect to dApps**: Use the wallet extension to connect to Polkadot.js and other dApps by approving connection requests.
+3. **Connect to dApps**: Use the wallet extension to connect to all the dubai customs applications by approving connection requests.
-4. **Send Funds**: Enter the recipient's address and the amount of funds you want to transfer securely through the blockchain.
+4. **View Funds**: You can View all the transaction history and funds inside the wallet of that particular user.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.